 Remember To Choose Healthy Fats!

 One of the first things to remember when combining these two lifestyles is to choose healthy fats into your food choices.
 I know it's tempting to eat bacon with every meal, cover veggies with cheese and slather that full-fat mayonnaise on everything.
 However, if you choose healthier fats like avocados, olive oil, or chicken thighs, you'll find your hunger is managed better and you will have more success maintaining the balance of points vs low carbs.
-Also, keep in mind that these healthier fats are likely to be high in points, so don't beat yourself up if you go over daily limits by eating them.
+Also, keep in mind that these healthier fats are likely to be high in points, so don't beat yourself up if you go over daily limits by eating them, that's what weeklies are for!

 What Recipes Do You Recommend For Keto?